 Post-Traumatic Stress Disorder (PTSD) – If you have experienced a traumatic event, you may develop post-traumatic stress disorder (PTSD) in the days, weeks or months after the incident.
 Although such events can be very difficult to come to terms with, confronting your feelings and seeking professional help is often the only way of effectively treating PTSD.

 Psychiatrist – A doctor who specialises in psychiatry, the field of medicine that involves the assessment, diagnosis and treatment of mental health conditions.
+Speciality Doctors at Ellern Mede are graduates in psychiatry who are close to qualifying as a psychiatrist.

 Psychiatry – branch of medicine concerned with the diagnosis and treatment of mental disorders.